chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

     using GitHub.

-*   Have the target branch (usually master) of your GitHub project repository be managed by Chef Automate.
+*   Have the target branch (usually master) of your GitHub project repository managed by Chef Automate.
 When a change is approved in Chef Automate, it will perform the merge in GitHub.

 Chef Automate's GitHub integration is designed for use with GitHub.com and GitHub